balenaltd/handbook/Scratch-Pad.md

 >Therefore you will understand that we need to take extra measures to be sure that we are not disabling two-factor authentication for an attacker who learned your password.

 >We would like to verify that you're in possession of the SSH key you have provided to us.
-To do this you'll have to run the following command and send us the output via your account's email.
+To do this you'll have to run the following command and send us the output from the email account associated with your resin account, to support@resin.com.
 After we validate the signature we'll disable 2FA on your account and you'll be able to login with just your password.
 ```
 echo CHANGE_ME | openssl rsautl -sign -inkey ~/.ssh/id_rsa | base64
 ```
->Please let us know if you have trouble with the above procedure.
+>If the command doesn't work, it may be that your SSH keys are stored elsewhere, you can edit the command to point to where your SSH keys are.
+Please let us know if you have trouble with these instructions.

 **Verifying Users Response via SSH Challenge** __Note:__ You'll need a GNU version of openssl to run this.